Snowpack Energy Monitoring with Low Cost Instrumentation

 Since early in its history the Observatory has operated and maintained equipment for research, testing and environmental monitoring purposes at its facility on the summit and since the late 1990s at a site in Bartlett, N.H.
 Since the mid-2000s, the Observatory has been developing and deploying a wide network of remote sites that monitor environmental data.
 This new "Mesonet" includes a vertical transect of the atmosphere at 1,000-foot intervals along the Mt.
 Washington Auto Road and an assortment of high elevation sites at ski area summits, Appalachian Mountain Club huts and other facilities.

-In partnership with Plymouth State University (PSU), undergraduate and graduate students learn through original research projects coordinated by jointly-appointed Mount Washington Observatory (MWO) Director of Research and PSU Research Assistant Professor Dr. Eric Kelsey.
+In partnership with Plymouth State University (PSU), undergraduate and graduate students learn through original research projects coordinated by jointly-appointed Mount Washington Observatory (MWO) Lead Research Scientist and PSU Research Assistant Professor Dr. Eric Kelsey.

 FALL 2013 STUDENT RESEARCH

-MWO Director of Research Eric Kelsey teamed with University of Bergen, Norway Research Professor Dr. Michel Mesquita to teach PSU meteorology graduate students how to use a high-resolution numerical weather forecasting model in Kelsey's fall 2013 Boundary Layer Meteorology course.
+MWO Lead Research Scientist Dr. Eric Kelsey teamed with University of Bergen, Norway Research Professor Dr. Michel Mesquita to teach PSU meteorology graduate students how to use a high-resolution numerical weather forecasting model in Kelsey's fall 2013 Boundary Layer Meteorology course.
 Dr. Mesquita joined the class regularly through online video conferencing to help educate students about numerical weather prediction and advise them on the modeling portion of their term project.

 Students learned how to use the Weather Research and Forecasting (WRF) model by completing an online tutorial about the WRF model that was developed by Dr. Mesquita and modified by Kelsey for the course.
 After completion of the online tutorial, the students worked as a team on their term project, which required the students to: 1) chose a boundary layer phenomenon (e.g., nocturnal inversion), 2) develop and execute a field campaign to measure this boundary layer phenomenon using PSU and MWO instrumentation, 3) analyze the data, 4) use the WRF to simulate the boundary layer phenomenon, and 5) quantify the WRF model forecast skill of the boundary layer phenomenon.
 The students chose the atmospheric structure of nocturnal boundary layers in Pinkham Notch, NH, on clear and calm nights as their boundary layer phenomenon to study.